Liu-Tianchi/Golden-Gemini-for-Speaker-Verification/README.md

 # Golden-Gemini-for-Speaker-Verification
-Official release of pretrained models and scripts for 'Golden Gemini Is All You Need: Finding the Sweet Spots for Speaker Verification'
+Official release of pretrained models and scripts for 'Golden Gemini Is All You Need: Finding the Sweet Spots for Speaker Verification' accepted by IEEE/ACM Transactions on Audio, Speech, and Language Processing (TASLP), 2024.

 arXiv Link: https://arxiv.org/abs/2312.03620